pmurphy316/homework_Unit_19_Siems2/class_2_Week_19_SIEMs_2_Homework_readme.md

 - VSI has insider information that JobeCorp attempted to target users by sending "Bad Logins" to lock out every user.
 - What sort of mitigation could you use to protect against this?

 A mitigation for this could include monitoring access controls so accounts do not have the ability to send "Bad Logins" to every user.
-Possibly create groups of users if able.

-If you have thousands of employees in your organization, as part of the cybersecurity assessment, it becomes important for you to pull out a report on the number of bad logon attempts made by every user in the Active Directory environment.
-The report would help you learn bad logon attempts made by every user and the “count” is very important here.
-If you see a few users are sending too many bad logon attempts those users can come under the suspicious category.
+If you see a few users are sending too many bad logon attempts those users can come under the suspicious category and their ammount of attempts should be accounted for.

 ### Part 2: Apache Webserver Attack: